Merchant Terms and Conditions

 6. "FasaPay Account" means FasaPay User identity which is used for the purposes of FasaPay Member in accessing Service through FasaPay Website and application;

-7. "Merchant Account" means an account in the name of a Merchant registered and stored in FasaPay, which is a bookkeeping record and reflect the funds stored and used to implement these Terms and Conditions;
+7. "Merchant Account" means an account in the name of a Merchant registered and stored in FasaPay, which is a bookkeeping record and reflect the funds stored and used to implement this Terms and Conditions;

 8. "Customer" means FasaPay Member or other person who buys, or tries to purchase, goods or services from Merchant, and/or parties who make the Transaction using FasaPay with Merchant;